sholtomaud/blog/_posts/2016-08-04-webgl-fluid-simulation.md

 direction will continue moving in that direction, even after it's moved.

 Since we're storing velocity in a grid just like we did with color, we can use the exact same routine to advect velocity through itself.
-Below, wa tch the velocity change over time, with an initial velocity field of \\( \vec u = (1.0,
+Below, watch the velocity change over time, with an initial velocity field of \\( \vec u = (1,
 \sin(2 \pi y)) \\).

 <canvas id="advectV1" width="400" height="400"></canvas>